romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 `$ sudo diskutil eject /dev/name_of_the_microSdCard`

+**Full Description of how to make backup without empty space will be added later**

 ## Summary

 It's all what I wanted to add to Base Configuration stage.
 This is base of all the instances of all Raspberry Pi PCs.

+Good luck!